MattKotsenas/SquiggleCop/README.md

 ### ID

 This is the ID of the diagnostic.
-Nothing special here.

 ### Title